 Valve Stem Installed Height

 If one valve stem is higher than the others, suspect that the valve face or seat is worn.
 A valve stem height gauge may be required to measure this height.

-Valve stem installed height is important because it affects the geometry and volume of the combustion chamber.
+Valve stem installed height is essential because it affects the geometry and volume of the combustion chamber.
 It also affects lifter preload, spring height, valve lift, and the life span of the valve train in general.

-There’s a limit to how far a valve tip can be ground though.
-If the distance gets too close to the retainer or rotator.
-It may be necessary to remove the old seat and install a new one into the cylinder head to bring measurements back to specifications.
+Replace the valve if the distance gets too close to the retainer or rotator.
+It may be necessary to remove the old seat and install a new one to bring measurements back to specifications.

 Check the condition of the valve's tip and make sure all appears normal.
-The valve stem installed height must be checked any time the valves have been replaced, or if the seats have been replaced or machined.
+Check valve stem installed height any time the valves or seats have been replaced or machined.